-1. Statutory Duties of an ARB
+Statutory Duties of an ARB

 Each ARB member must ensure that he or she understands that statutory duties of the ARB and complies with all statutory requirements in performing statutory duties as an ARB member.
+Tax Code Section 41.02 addresses the duties of the ARB and the actions they are authorized to make.